AlejandroDavidArzolaSaavedra/practicas_fsi/README.md

 </ul>

 ## How you must execute the code
-to execute the practice and to do testing ,follow this steps
+To execute the practice and to do testing ,follow this steps

 1.You have to clonate this repository in your local machine:
 ```bash